khawkins98/EBI-Adaptive-content-model/_posts/2016-07-18-other-teams-quick-index.md

 ---
 layout: post
-title: "Research groups quick index"
+title: "Other teams quick index"
-date: 2016-07-15
 parent-pages:
-- /research
-- /research/groups
 - /about/people
 users:
 - scientists new to EBI